drzussy/Selected-Projects/HDL and low-level programming/README.md

 Below is a concise summary of what is covered in this repository, by subdirectory:

 ### 1: Boolean Logic
-- Implementation of basic logic gates (AND, OR, NOT etc.).
+- Implementation of basic logic gates (AND, OR, NOT etc.) using Boolean algebra.
-- Introduction to Boolean algebra.
-- Building blocks of digital circuits.

 ### 2: Boolean Arithmetic
 - Implementation of arithmetic operations using Boolean logic.